spader7/obsidian-git-sync/föreläsningar/Coordinate systems.md

 - position
-		pictures origin is in the top left corner
+		pictures origin is in the top left corner.
+That goes for screens and  sprites (ex. characters, objects).